Rwanda Initiative for Sustainable Development: Networks and Cooperation

 This project was implemented in 2010 in three countries - Rwanda, Burundi and the Democratic Republic of Congo (DRC) - and is run on pilot basis by four civil society ICCO-partners: AAP and FOPAC from DRC, APDH from Burundi and RISD from Rwanda.

-The general objective of this small but strong regional synergy is to contribute to the regional data on the land rights situation of the vulnerable, including challenges and suggested strategies of intervention, towards putting in place a common understanding of the land rights of the vulnerable in the sub-region of the Great Lakes.
+The general objective of this regional synergy is to contribute to the regional data on the land rights situation of the vulnerable, including challenges and suggested strategies of intervention, towards putting in place a common understanding of the land rights of the vulnerable in the sub-region of the African Great Lakes.